 The Book of Mormon Genealogy Chart is a pdf download that is easily viewed on tablets, portables or desktops.
 It looks really nice on larger monitors.
-Please note some tablets (like iPad) do not come standard with a pdf viewer.

 We have proof read the Book of Mormon Genealogy Chart many times and suspect any remaining errors lie in not listing some names in exactly the first book they occur, missing some unnamed sons and unnamed daughters.
 If you notice any errors, please call them to our attention via the comments below or the Contact Us tab above.

 We used A Dictionary of the Book of Mormon Comprising Its Biographical, Geographical and Other Proper Names by Elder George Reynolds and James E. Talmage to make the final decision decision between someone being a child of or a descendant of an individual if it was not obvious to us from reading the Book of Mormon.